kee-org/www-kee-pm/content/keevault/privacy.md

 Potentially personally identifiable information is only kept for as long as is needed for us to deliver the service to you and meet our legal obligations.
 For example, the server logs IP addresses as part of protecting your account from unauthorised access attempts.

-To improve Kee Vault for you, we record anonymous usage data across keevault.pm and associated websites.
+To improve Kee Vault for you, we record anonymous usage data across keevault.pm, associated websites and applications.
 This never includes personally identifiable information (or passwords!) and is never shared.

 To protect against malicious attempts to deanonymise information and to enhance your security, your device may participate in a private communication network that includes other Kee Vault or Kee browser addon users.
 Any information sent using this network will be kept secret and have a negligible impact on your device performance and data costs.